String topology of finite groups of Lie type: Introduction

-When $\ell$ is small, more specifically when $\ell$ is a torsion prime for $\G$, both $H^*(B\G(\F_q);\F_\ell)$ and $H^*(L B\G(\bbC);\F_\ell)$ remain highly interesting but become very hard to compute, and are in general unknown.
-Calculations have revealed isomorphic rings, even in the presence of $\ell$--torsion in $\G$, see \cite{quillen72}, \cite{quillen71spin}, \cite{FP78}, \cite{kleinerman82}, \cite{MT91}, \cite{KK93}.
-Indeed, in an unpublished note \cite{tezuka98}, Tezuka asked if they \emph{always} agree, as long as $q \equiv 1$ mod $\ell$ (or $1$ mod $4$ in the case $\ell =2$).
-Further calculations supporting this ``Tezuka conjecture'' have been worked out in \cite{KMT00}, \cite{KK10}, \cite{KMN06}, \cite{KTY12}, \cite{Kameko-spin}, yet again without any structural explanation why it might be true.
+When $\ell$ is small, more specifically when $\ell$ is a torsion prime for $\G$, both $H^*(B\G(\F_q);\F_\ell)$ and $H^*(L B\G(\bbC);\F_\ell)$ remain of considerable interest but become very difficult to compute, and are in general unknown.
+Calculations have also revealed isomorphic rings, even in the presence of $\ell$--torsion in $\G$, see \cite{quillen72}, \cite{quillen71spin}, \cite{FP78}, \cite{kleinerman82}, \cite{MT91}, \cite{KK93}.
+Indeed, in an unpublished note \cite{tezuka98}, Tezuka asked if the two cohomologies \emph{always} agree, as long as $q \equiv 1$ mod $\ell$ (or $1$ mod $4$ in the case $\ell =2$).
+Further calculations supporting this ``Tezuka conjecture'' have been worked out in \cite{KMT00}, \cite{KK10}, \cite{KMN06}, \cite{KTY12}, \cite{Kameko-spin}, \cite{KajiMod2total} but still without pointing to any direct structural way of relating the two objects.
 The underlying spaces are certainly not homotopy equivalent in any sense, as even the most basic cases show: For $\T$ a one-dimensional torus, $B\T(\F_q) \homot B\Z/(q-1)$ is a rationally trivial space depending heavily on $q$, whereas $L B\T(\bbC) \homot S^1 \times \CP^\infty$ is rationally nontrivial and independent of $q$.

-The goal of this paper is to use string topology to produce a general structural relationship between $H^*(LB\G(\bbC);\F_\ell)$ and $H^*(B\G(\F_q);\F_\ell)$: we show that we can equip the former cohomology groups with a Chas--Sullivan-type string product so that the latter cohomology groups become a module over the former.
-The non-vanishing of a single fundamental class, defined in an elementary fashion, implies that the module structure is free of rank $1$, which in turn suffices to guarantee that the two cohomology rings (with respect to the cup product) are isomorphic up to a specified filtration.
-We prove the non-vanishing of the fundamental class for all non-exceptional groups, by case-by-case methods, as long as $q$ satisfies the aforementioned congruence condition, or alternatively allowing a modification of $\G$ described below.
-In this setup we know of no case where the fundamental class vanishes, raising the question whether it is always nonzero.
+The goal of this paper is to use string topology to establish a general structural relationship between $H^*(LB\G(\bbC);\F_\ell)$ and $H^*(B\G(\F_q);\F_\ell)$: we show that $H^*(B\G(\F_q);\F_\ell)$ carries a natural module structure over $H^*(LB\G(\bbC);\F_\ell)$, equipped with a Chas--Sullivan-type string product, compatible with much additional structure.
+Furthermore the non-vanishing of the image of the $d$--dimensional manifold fundamental class of the maximal compact subgroup of $\G(\bbC)$ in $H_d(B\G(\F_q);\F_\ell)$ implies that the module structure is free of rank $1$, which in turn yields an isomorphism between the two cohomologies that respects a large amount of extra structure.
+We prove the non-vanishing of the image of the fundamental class for a range of cases, including all simply connected non-exceptional groups, as long as $q$ satisfies the aforementioned congruence condition.
+In fact we also show how to avoid the congruence condition by instead modifying $\G$, depending on the congruence of $q$ modulo $\ell$, without modifying $\G(\F_q)$, in a technical sense that we explain below.
+In this formulation we know of no case where the class vanishes, raising the question whether it is always nonzero.